WELCOME to Dominica, the Nature Island of the Caribbean!

 - The property management may facilitate the PCR testing request for guests.

-The Ministry of Tourism International Transport and Maritime Initiatives, through the Discover Dominica Authority (DDA), has decided to cancel all major activities, health and safety being a priority.
+The Ministry of Tourism International Transport and Maritime Initiatives, through the Discover Dominica Authority (DDA), has decided to hold Jazz 'N Creole 2022.
 We will continue to monitor protocols set by the Ministry of Health, Wellness, and New Health Investment for all other activities.
 As such statements will be made as we approach each activity.